Will you get a good return on investment on a Google AdWords PPC campaign? Here are some tips for making sure your strategy pays off.

 If you’re looking for ultra-targeted website visitors, it all comes down to two factors: content, and keyword advertising.
 If you want to develop a comprehensive SEO strategy that pays off with organic search results, focusing on your web content strategy may be the best investment for long-term results.

 However, if you want to promote a specific timely initiative, or to give your existing marketing efforts an extra boost, investing in a Google AdWords campaign may be worth considering as well.

 Depending on what you’re promoting, though, keyword campaigns can cost a lot of coin: If you want to include the word “insurance,” for instance, you could be paying a hefty $54.91 per click—which provides no guarantee that the clicker will purchase your services or even call you.
 If you don’t prepare for a campaign, you could be wasting a lot of money.

 Here are some strategies for making the most of a Google PPC ad campaign:

 Choose your keywords carefully - If you don’t want to pay the equivalent of a dinner out for every new site visitor, seek “long-tail” keywords that aren’t searched for quite as often.
 Instead of simply using “homeowner’s insurance” as a keyword phrase, try something more specific (and cheaper): “homeowner’s insurance in Florida,” for instance.
 Google’s Keyword Tool can help you find the right phrases for your needs and budget.

-Use multiple campaigns - AdWords permits you to run up to 25 keyword campaigns at once, so focus on creating a number of compelling ads aimed at different audiences and using different keywords related to your site.
-If you sell shoes, run an ad for UGGS aimed at teens, and one for Orthaheels aimed at their grandparents.
+Use multiple campaigns - AdWords permits you to run multiple keyword campaigns at once, so focus on creating a number of compelling ads aimed at different audiences and using different keywords related to your site.
+If you sell shoes, run an ad for Vans aimed at teens, and one for Orthaheels aimed at their grandparents.